Brady31027/leetcode/442_Find_All_Duplicates_in_an_Array/README.md

 Note:

+* Use element value as index to access the array linearly
+* If we meet a new element, negate it.
+E.g. 3 -> -3
+* If we meet an existed element, we will read a negative value.
+And that's the ans

+--

-Following snipe of code is doing sorting
+Following snipe of code is doing sorting.
+It's interesting but isn't helpful.lol
 ```python
   i = 0
   while i < len(nums):